TMHBBV/unbxdocs./docs/Search/manage-search/configure-site.md

 3. Typeahead (Autocomplete) API: Used to provide search suggestions as the user types in the search bar.

 Copy the relevant API signature from the interface to start making API calls to the Unbxd platform.

-### Catalog

-You can upload or re-upload your product catalog at any time from the **Manage** > **Configure Site** > **Catalog section.**

-Catalog Upload Details\
-Every upload is considered a full-feed upload, meaning it will replace all previously uploaded data.

-The catalog section provides the following details: